wwgoncalves/mercadinho/README.md

 # mercadinho

-> A simple stock'n'store project using gRPC, RabbitMQ and REST.
+> A simple communication project between two services, a stock and a store, using gRPC, RabbitMQ and REST.